 - finding a homeschool rhythm that works for mom

-- creating a homeschool atmosphere that works for mom
+- creating a homeschool atmosphere that works for mom (such as a cozy homeschool approach)

 There are a number of major homeschool philosophies that we can consider when deciding to homeschool our child and each one has its pros and cons.
 There are many homeschool curriculum choices available today, each also with their positives and negatives.
 The combination of philosophy and curriculum creates an almost endless number of possibilities from which we must select what works for our family.

 One of the things I’ve come to realize about our decision to become relaxed homeschoolers is that it is the approach that works best for both Caroline and me.
-We ended up relaxed homeschoolers because I realized it was best for Caroline, but I don’t think I fully understood until later how much my own needs instinctively drove me as well when making that decision.
+We ended up relaxed homeschoolers because I realized it was best for Caroline.
+But I don’t think I fully understood until later how much my own needs instinctively drove me as well when making that decision.

 While some moms might enjoy spending copious amounts of time reading about Charlotte Mason’s philosophy or researching classical education topics and attending Classical Conversations with their children, that is not how I want to invest my energy.
 I frankly don’t want to spend hours and hours doing prep work to homeschool Caroline.
 It would seriously diminish my own capacity to flourish as an individual because being a homeschool mom is only part of my life.
-Relaxed homeschooling is the intersection of where Caroline can learn best and where I can be a happy and healthy mom.
+Relaxed homeschooling is where Caroline can learn best and where I can be a happy and healthy mom.
 That isn’t to say I never find it challenging because I do.
 But of all the options available to us as a mother and daughter, the relaxed homeschooling approach is the best place for both of us to both give and receive.

 This will look different for different moms.
 Some moms might do better with a more tightly scheduled day.
 They might feel more secure knowing that everything is mapped out for them.
 Some moms need the reassurance of a scripted curriculum and find a freedom in having all of that responsibility for figuring it out done for them.
 There is no one right way to do a mom-friendly homeschool and don’t be afraid to make a change when you need to.
 The point is to figure out what your child needs and the best way for you to deliver it in a way that allows you to stay happy and sane.
 An effective education for your child should not come at the expense of your own well-being.